kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking.md

 Decision: The end users must declare the ip-auth Service in the Istio CR because they need to modify the CR anyway (for example, configure the external traffic policy).
 GeoBlocking Operator should check whether it is properly configured by verifying the Authorizer's declaration, External Traffic Policy, etc.

-Consequence: GeoBlocking won't work OOTB after applying the GeoBlocking CR.
+Consequence: Geoblocking won't work OOTB after applying the GeoBlocking CR.